Extra Long Audiobooks

 Buy from Bookshop

 From the publisher: "Best-selling author Alexandre Dumas—who also wrote The Three Musketeers—tells this heartbreaking yet heroic tale of Edmond Dantes who takes revenge on the men responsible for his unjust fourteen-year imprisonment, keeping him from the woman he loved and the life he was supposed to live.
 The Count of Monte Cristo is a must-have for any home library or literary aficionado."
-The companion audiobook narrated by Bill Homewood has an impressive 4.7 rating!
-Meredith surprised me by raving about this on episode 11 of What Should I Read Next, because I'd always thought of it as a dry, dusty classic.
-Since then I've discovered lots of her fellow readers who adore it.
-They describe it as a darn good story, about a man thrown into prison for a crime he didn't commit and his quest for retribution.
+Over the years I've been floored by the superlatives readers use to describe this behemoth of a novel: epic, thrilling, the best book they've ever read.
+WSIRN guest Ahtoosa Dale advised me to read the audiobook narrated by John Lee.
+Forty-seven hours later, I finally understood why readers love this tale of a man thrown into prison for a crime he didn't commit and his long quest for retribution.
+This was wonderful on audio, but I did turn to SparkNotes on a half-dozen occasions for clarity on plot details.

 Buy from Amazon Kindle